centrifugal/documentation/client/connect.md

 `debug` is a boolean option which is `false` by default.
 When enabled some debug messages will be logged into javascript console.

+### insecure

+`insecure` is a boolean option which is `false` by default.
+When enabled client will connect to server in insecure mode - read about this mode in special docs chapter.